-- Students will also be required to attend and participate in a number of other activities, including: a weekly Center for Human Genetics Seminar; a weekly Genetic Counseling Journal Club; a minimum of 4 grand rounds/seminars (i.e. pediatric, OB/GYN, etc.) per semester; and a minimum of 20–30 hours of advocacy experience (including local support groups) during the first year.
+- Students will also be required to attend and participate in a number of other activities, including: a weekly Genetic Counseling Seminar and Journal Club; a minimum of 4 grand rounds/seminars (i.e. pediatric, OB/GYN, etc.) per semester; and a minimum of 20–30 hours of advocacy experience (including local support groups) during the first year.

 In addition, students are encouraged to attend local, regional, and national genetics conferences, as funds and time allow.